Not all births are ‘beautiful’ is the resounding message from Australian parenting blogger Stevie from MyTribeofSix.

 “I was told to be quiet, every scream I let out.
 When I finally gave birth, right there in the shower, after what felt like forever, they told me to look and to hold her but I couldn’t.

 “I couldn’t turn around, I couldn’t move, I couldn’t open my eyes.
 The pain was immense.”

 It was only after around 40 minutes, Stevie explained, that she felt she could hold her baby girl.
 It’s a delay that’s left her feeling guilty, in what should be a happy, touching time.

 “Thinking back, I’m riddled with guilt.
 It makes me tear up, knowing I wasn’t the first to hold her, she didn’t get the skin to skin the others got.”

 LISTEN: Psychologist Kirsten Bouse talks about post-natal depression.
 Post continues below.

-Since posting about her experience, Niki has faced backlash from many women calling her “ungrateful”.
+Since posting about her experience, Stevie has faced backlash from many women calling her “ungrateful”.